cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 ```mysql
 SELECT * FROM employees WHERE first_name = 'Denis';
 ```
-*Will return only values where the condition is met ; i.e., records where the first name's value is Denis*
+*Will return only values where the condition is met ; i.e., records where the first name's value is Denis.*
 	' = ' is an operator, meaning equals.
-Operators are used with WHERE There is also AND, OR, IN, LIKE, BETWEEN, NOT IN, NOT LIKE, AND, etc.,
+Operators are used with Where statements.
+		There is also AND, OR, IN, LIKE, BETWEEN, NOT IN, NOT LIKE, AND, etc.,

 AND
-Allows you to combine two statements in the condition block ; it narrows the returned data.
+Allows you to combine two statements in the condition block; it narrows the returned data.

 ```mysql
 SELECT column_1, column_2, column_3 . . .